alarmant0/DeathNode/README.md

 Now that all the networks and machines are up and running, the system demonstrates invitation-token-based authorization with TLS.

+(Use the arrows keys to use the app)
 **Note:** Only Bob and Alice can create tokens (privileged users).
 Kira must join using a token provided by Bob or Alice.

 ![VMs](/img/config/VMS.png)